 Texas Standard Possession Order

-In a Texas, Standard Possession Order this will mean alternating most weekends, the custodial parent ceding a month’s worth of visitation time to the non-custodial parent during the summer and alternating Christmas and Thanksgivings.
+In a Texas Standard Possession Order, this will mean alternating most weekends, the custodial parent ceding a month’s worth of visitation time to the non-custodial parent during the summer, and alternating Christmas and Thanksgivings.

 These parameters change if the parties reside more than 100 miles from one another, which can be the case if no geographic restriction is in place.
 A non-custodial parent would get additional time in the summer (45 days of visitation) and would be able to get every Spring Break instead of every other Spring Break.

-The flip side is that due to the inherent difficulties in travelling long distances over the course of a short amount of time, non-custodial parents typically will be awarded one weekend of visitation with the child per month.
+The flip side is that due to the inherent difficulties in traveling long distances over the course of a short amount of time, non-custodial parents typically will be awarded one weekend of visitation with the child per month.

 What if I Do Not Want a Geographic Restriction?